 L - 111 Metres, Par 3

-Looks innocuous, but this hole always plays long and can be unforgiving when the north westerly wind gets up.
+Looks innocuous, but this hole always plays long and can be unforgiving when the north-westerly wind gets up.
 With the green slightly raised the headwind will push the ball up and left or right depending on its mood.
 With a hazard to the right and four surrounding bunkers, hitting the green is no easy task.
-Again there is a steep sloping green from back to front and putts rolling off the front are not uncommon.
+Again there is a steeply sloping green from back to front and putts rolling off the front are not uncommon.

 M - 419 Metres, Par 4

 The green is hidden from the tee with a gentle dogleg to the right.
 The landing area is narrow and it is easy for drives to leak off to the left into the tree-lined rough.
 There is still plenty of distance to the two-tiered green again with bunkers on each side.
 This hole is rated the most difficult on the course and for the average golfer plays as a par 5 even on a benign day.
 Behind the green are the clubhouse and practice green.
 The clubhouse “Spike Bar” is a popular stopping point here to top up on refreshments and snacks for the next half of your day.